-Here are some tips and techniques to use when helping people to move at home.
+Here are some tips and techniques to use when supporting people to move safely at home.

-The tips don't cover every situation
+These tips don't cover every situation.

 Expert advice and proper risk assessment are best.
 There are many situations (like paralysis, spinal injury or dementia) where the carer will need expert training.